syds-git/openSUSE-docs-revamped/project/docs/leap_installer.md

 **If** you configured a statically assigned ip address switch to the `Routing` tab, press `Add` and add your default gateway address and select the network adapter to which you want this route to be assigned to.
 Press `OK` then `Next` to apply your changes and continue the installer.

+## Online Repositories
-## List of Online Repositories
+### List of Online Repositories

-If you have an active Internet conenction over an ethernet cable connected to your computer, right after you pass the *"Language, Keyboard and License Agreement"* section you will be prompted with a question if you want to *"activate online repositories now?"*.It is recommended to select *Yes* which will provide with a list repositories, pre-selecting the main ones in advance.
 These repositories are the following:

 * Update Repository (Non-Oss): Non-free - as in Free Open-Source Software (FOSS) - update repository.
 Provides security and maintenance updates for the distribution.
 Selected.
 * Non-OSS Repository: Non-free repository.
 Provides packages like Steam.
 Selected.